A little more detail:

 After doing lots of research into the poor living conditions of many Syrians in refugee camps, I decided to create a collaborative of people in my community (and the entire U.S.) to help out.
 Many Syrian refugees are in need of even the simplest things: food, shelter, warm clothing.
 This project targets one aspect of their needs.

 All you have to do is knit, crochet, or sew clothing, blankets, mittens, etc. for the refugees.
 Then, you can add a short note of encouragement and well wishes to the Syrian who will receive your knitted item (you can get guidance on the “Written Note” page here).
-Then, you send the item to a P.O. box in Concord, Massachusetts, and your work is done (see the What to Do page)!
+Then, you send the item to a P.O. box in Carlisle, Pennsylvania, and your work is done (see the What to Do page)!
 From the P.O. box, the item you have knitted will be sent with other items to the Karam Foundation, who will hand out the items to refugees, particularly children, at the Al Salam School in Reyhanli, Turkey.

 Find out more about the excellent work of the Karam Foundation on their website here.